[Book Review] Monogamy? In This Economy? by Laura Boyle

 Well-researched, pragmatic, and reassuring are some of the words that come to mind to describe Laura Boyle’s second book.
 I currently only nest with one partner and have no plans to change that, and I’m not having children, so you could say it isn’t really for me.
 However, it’s still given me a huge amount to think about.

-Monogamy?
-In This Economy? will be released on 21 August 2024.
+Monogamy, In This Economy? will be released on 21 August 2024.
 Support my work at no additional cost to you by ordering from Bookshop using my links.
 You can also ask your local indie or LGBTQ+ bookstore to order it in for you.

 [Book Review] How Do I Sexy?
 By Mx Nillin Lore

 I’ve known Mx.
 Nillin Lore (they/them) a little bit through the online sex writing community for some time, and have long admired their views, writing style, and queer, trans-centric approach to sex education and advocacy.
-So when they told me they were writing a book and approached me to review it, of course I was going to say yes.
+So when they told me they were writing a new book titled How Do I Sexy?
+A Guide for Trans and Nonbinary Queers and invited me to review it, of course I was going to say yes.

 How Do I Sexy?
 A Guide for Trans and Nonbinary Queers by Mx.
 Nillin Lore is both a practical guidebook for queer, trans and non-binary sexuality and a kind of manifesto for how sex, intimacy, and the concept of “sexy” could be if we all looked beyond the cisheteropatriarchal norms we’ve been fed from birth.